ssbse17/ssbse17.github.io/registration/index.md

 Please note you do not need to enter a password unless you want to become a member of <a href="https://www.xing.com/" target="_top">xing.de</a>
 If you are attending both SSBSE 2017 and FSE/ESEC 2017 then please register for FSE/ESEC first to get a discount code.
-No visa issues will be handeled by SSBSE please register for FSE/ESEC if you need a VISA.
+If you need a VISA and are going to attend both SSBSE and FSE, please contact the FSE organisers.

 <br/>